aospapp/aosp/external/cldr/docs/ldml/tr35-collation.md

 &x <\uFFFF
 ```

-> :point_right: **Note**: Java uses an early version of this collation syntax, but has not been updated recently.
+> 👉 **Note**: Java uses an early version of this collation syntax, but has not been updated recently.
 It does not support any of the syntax marked with [...], and its default table is not the DUCET nor the CLDR root collation.

 ### 2.5 <a name="Root_Data_Files" href="#Root_Data_Files">Root Collation Data Files</a>

-The CLDR root collation data files are in the CLDR repository and release, under the path [common/uca/](https://github.com/unicode-org/cldr/tree/latest/common/uca/).
+The CLDR root collation data files are in the CLDR repository and release, under the path [common/uca/](https://github.com/unicode-org/cldr/blob/main/common/uca/).

 For most data files there are **\_SHORT** versions available.
 They contain the same data but only minimal comments, to reduce the file sizes.